MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files/file-sync/file-sync-troubleshoot-installation.md

 When upgrading the Azure File Sync agent, you may experience one of the following symptoms:

 - *AfsUpdater.exe* hangs at "installing updates."
-- Agent installation hanges at "Stopping monitoring agent."
+- Agent installation hangs at "Stopping monitoring agent."

 This issue occurs if the currently installed Azure File Sync agent version is earlier than v16.2 and the *Logman.exe* process fails to shut down.